Artist Statement

 About the Artist

-I spend my life in Berwyn Illinois with my partner of 29 years, our 2 pitbulls, and our cat.
-I work at Howard Brown Health as the Director of Education and I consult with the NIH PLUS Consortium.
+I spend my life in East Alton, Illinois, across the river from St, Louis, with my wife of 30 years, our 2 pitbulls, and our 23 year old cat, Elvis.
+I am a nurse and work at Howard Brown Health as the Director of Education.

-My studio is in our uninsulated garage, I try to paint or draw every weekend.
+My studio is in an uninsulated shed, I try to paint or draw every weekend.